 - Be independent learners who think for themselves and enjoy challenges.

-At Key Stage 4 pupils follow the GCSE AQA course.
+In year 11 pupils follow the GCSE AQA course.
 Further information can be found on the ‘AQA All About Maths’ website.
 For more information about the SOW please contact Mrs Coyle.

 Pupils are given verbal and written feedback and guidance on how to improve their results.
 Learning within lessons is continually reviewed and modified to cater to the needs of individual pupils as appropriate.
 We use many AFL techniques in lessons to carefully assess pupils and give instant feedback.
-Assessment results, together with homework and classwork evaluations, are used to inform the setting of pupils.
+Assessment results, together with homework and classwork evaluations are used to inform the setting of pupils.

 - UK Schools’ Mathematics Challenge – Junior & Intermediate level entries (run by Leeds University)